What Is Single Sign-On (SSO)?

-MFA integration: It’s important not to rely solely on usernames and passwords, so look for an SSO provider that integrates with any MFA solution and can capture a wide range of user contextual factors such as location, risk profile, and behaviour.
+MFA integration: It’s important not to rely solely on usernames and passwords, so look for an SSO provider that integrates with any MFA solution and can capture a wide range of user contextual factors such as location, risk profile, and behavior.
 This strengthens security by requesting users provide additional information that confirms their identity.

-Monitoring and troubleshooting: An effective SSO provider also needs to provide monitoring tools that help organisations quickly identify and resolve performance issues across their entire IT environment, whether it’s hybrid or fully on the cloud.
+Monitoring and troubleshooting: An effective SSO provider also needs to provide monitoring tools that help organizations quickly identify and resolve performance issues across their entire IT environment, whether it’s hybrid or fully on the cloud.

 Discover how Okta Single Sign-On provides seamless integration to more than 6,000 popular apps, or check out our end-user experience to get started with SSO.